 Gian Lorenzo Bernini created the Fonseca chapel.

-Underneath the sacristy fragments were found of the Horologium Augusti, a clock made by Augustus, with the aid of a.o.
-Maecenas.
+Underneath the sacristy fragments were found of the Horologium Augusti, a clock made by Augustus, with the aid of Maecenas and others.
 This sundial had a diameter of around 180 meters.